AdobeDocs/cc-libraries-api-samples/quick-start-fetch/readme.md

 }
 ```

-See the [developer credentials quick start tutorial](https://github.com/cc-libraries-api/api-docs/blob/master/tutorials/getting-developer-credentials.md) to learn how to get values for these variables.
+See the [How To Get Your Developer Credentials](https://www.adobe.io/creative-cloud-libraries/docs/integrate/setup/developer-credentials/) tutorial to learn how to get values for these variables.

 ### 2. Run the sample

 Load `index.html` in your browser directly or use a web server like [http-server](https://www.npmjs.com/package/http-server) to serve the files via localhost.

 TODO: Address CORS issues